petecorreia/analyze-cra-bundle/README.md

 ### Keep an eye on your bundle size 📦

-Assess impact of any code on the bundle size directly in your Pull Request changes 🔎
+Assess impact of any code on the bundle size directly in your Pull Request changes. 🔎

 # Usage